jamerfort/irisconns/README.md

 # irisconns
 ## Create IRIS connections from configuration files

 `irisconns` was created to help manage IRIS connections in your project using configuration files instead of hard-coding the configuration information in your project.
+Any missing information (such as username, password) will be prompted by the user's terminal.

 `irisconns` looks in `irisconns` or `.irisconns` files for connection information.

-If a connection has been previously requested, the new request will return the existing connection.
+If a connection has been previously requested, the new request will immediately return the existing connection without prompting the user.

+The environment variable `CONN` can also be used to change the default connection settings for `irisconns`.
+Set `CONN` to a valid connection name, and `irisconns` will attempt to open the specified connection by default.

 ## InterSystems External Languages Contest: .Net, Java, Python, JavaScript - 2025
 `irisconns` was originally created/published for the [InterSystems External Languages Contest: .Net, Java, Python, JavaScript - 2025](https://community.intersystems.com/post/intersystems-external-languages-contest-net-java-python-javascript).